RaspAP/raspap-docs/docs/ssl.md

 cd /home/pi
 mkcert raspap.local "*.raspap.local" raspap.local
 ```
-... and look for output like this:
+You should see output like the following:
 ```
 Using the local CA at "/home/pi/.local/share/mkcert" ✨